Trump Again Claims Exonerated Central Park 5 ‘Admitted Guilt,’ Won’t Apologize For Demanding Death Penalty

 — Scott Bixby (@scottbix) February 10, 2018

-But Trump has repeatedly been asked about the case, and has refused to say that he was wrong, repeatedly insisting that the five are actually guilty despite the DNA evidence clearing them, as he did again on Tuesday when asked by White House press corps journalist April Ryan, according to Time.com, and seen in the video below.
+But Trump has repeatedly been asked about the case, and has refused to say that he was wrong, insisting that the five are actually guilty despite the DNA evidence clearing them, as he did again on Tuesday when asked by White House press corps journalist April Ryan, according to Time.com, and seen in the video below.

 WATCH: President Trump declines to apologize to the exonerated Central Park Five, and asserts that “you have people on both sides” of their exoneration.